perutilli/OBPMark_rust/src/matrix_multiplication_bench.md

 # MATRIX MULTIPLICATION BENCHMARK
+## Problems
+* We absolutely need verification because the timings of the 1000x1000 float and double matrices do not seem realistic (they are more than 10x faster than the 1000x1000 int matrices).
+Maybe it is actually to be expected?
+(I don't think so, it is way too much)

 ## Questions
 * Is it intended that we can only use square matrices?
 Or should I allow for different shapes?
 * Why the hexadecimal representation in the input files?
 Should this remain the same or can I use some standard serialization format?
 Also not having any example file for this case makes it hard to verify that my implementation is correct.
 This function also exists `get_values_file(input_file, A, B)` which might be closer to what I was thinking of doing.